Generalized Statistics on Lattices: Introduction

-In this work, we develop general processes on lattices to compute all possible statistics for excitations of general dimensions, including particles and extended excitations such as loop excitations.
+In this work, we develop {\change a general framework} on lattices to compute all possible statistics for excitations of arbitrary dimensions, including particles and extended excitations such as loop and membrane excitations.
 Statistics are extracted from multi-step operations on lattices that transform excitations back to themselves, such as moving particle excitations using string operators, and the statistics arise as the Berry phase of the operation.
-In each step, there can be microscopic phase ambiguity that modifies the state at each site, and the operations are designed such that these ambiguities are canceled out to give well-defined universal statistics.
-Examples of such operations are discussed in Ref.~\cite{Levin2003Fermions, Kawagoe2020Microscopic} for particle excitations and in Ref.~\cite{FHH21} for loop excitations.
-However, these operations are not studied systematically and do not consider excitations in general dimensions.
+At each step, microscopic phase ambiguities may arise, modifying the state locally; the operations are designed so that these ambiguities cancel, yielding well-defined, universal statistics. {\change We refer to such constructions as \emph{statistical processes}.
+Examples of statistical processes have been discussed in Refs.~\cite{Levin2003Fermions, Kawagoe2020Microscopic} for particle excitations and in Ref.~\cite{FHH21} for loop excitations, but these studies do not treat the processes systematically nor extend them to excitations in arbitrary dimensions. }

-We develop a systematic method based on the Smith normal form to construct sequences of unitary operators with clear physical interpretations.
-Using this method, we unify and improve known statistical processes for both particle and loop excitations and also uncover new statistics related to extended excitations, such as membrane excitations.
-The generalized statistics described within this framework include not only the conventional braiding processes but also F-symbol data associated with different fusion pathways.
+We develop a systematic method based on the Smith normal form to construct processes (sequences of unitary operators) with clear physical interpretations.
+Using this method, we unify and improve known statistical processes for both particle and loop excitations and also uncover new self and mutual statistics of membrane excitations. {\change The generalized statistics in this framework encompass not only conventional braiding processes but also statistics arising from distinct fusion pathways, such as the fusion of particles in one dimension, loops in two dimensions, and membranes in three dimensions.}

 Moreover, the statistics of excitations often imply a nontrivial low-energy spectrum, as particles with nontrivial statistics cannot condense.
 We find that these microscopic definitions of statistics are directly related to 't Hooft anomalies in lattice models, and we demonstrate that these statistics prevent the realization of a short-range entangled state.
 This connection provides insight into the dynamical consequences of 't Hooft anomalies in microscopic lattice models.
 We focus on invertible excitations, whose fusion follows group multiplication rules.
 The generalization to non-invertible excitations will be explored in future work.